Live HD Nest Cams

 These cams are powered completely by solar energy.

-in 2022, a second eagle nest was discovered on Arboretum property, closer to the river and golf course.
+In 2022, a second eagle nest was discovered on Arboretum property, closer to the river and golf course.
 Through photos and ground observations we have a positively identified the pair of eagles as Mr. President and Lotus.

 Smoky Mountain Nest Cam

+This cam is not operating currently.
 The Smoky Mountain Eagle Cam features the wild nest of Lady Independence & Sir Hatcher II.
 This Bald Eagle pair has an interesting history.
 Lady was hatched in the nest of Independence & Franklin in 2008, and Sir Hatcher II was released from AEF’s hack tower on Douglas Lake in 2012 after failing to fledge from his wild nest.
 Since this pair has relocated their nest to a very remote location, we no longer have cams on them but they are still seen and monitored by AEF staff.

 About Our Eagle Nest Cams